 “[My message] may indeed be threatening to the power structure,” he said.
 “The message is about recognizing our interconnectedness.
 The message is that when people stand together, they no longer have to be exploited.
 Alienation is perhaps the most effective tool of control in America, and every reminder of our real connectedness weakens that tool.”

 After his sentence was issued, Tim was removed immediately from the courtroom and taken into the custody of federal agents.
 26 people were arrested outside the Salt Lake City courthouse, and 26 solidarity actions happened at federal courthouses throughout the United States.
 The demonstrations were intended to express supporters’ outrage, and more importantly, to illustrate the climate movement’s undeterred commitment to continued action.
 Tim’s conclusion to his final statement to the courtroom at his sentencing hearing crystallized his own personal stake in that commitment:

 “You can steer my commitment to a healthy and just world if you agree with it, but you can’t kill it.
 This is not going away.
 At this point of unimaginable threats on the horizon, this is what hope looks like.
 In these times of a morally bankrupt government that has sold out its principles, this is what patriotism looks like.
 With countless lives on the line, this is what love looks like, and it will only grow.”

-Tim was released from prison on April 21, 2013 and is on a 3 year probation.
-Before his release, he was accepted to Harvard Divinity School where he is studying justice movements.
+Tim was released from prison on April 21, 2013 and served a 3 year probation.
+Before his release, he was accepted to Harvard Divinity School where he studied the connection between climate change and mortality.